 The NVM Express organization is currently working on version 1.3 of the NVMe specification, and this specification is expected to be completed during calendar year 2016.
 Version 1.3 addresses the needs of mobile devices, with their need for low power consumption and other technical features.
 When version 1.3 is completed, NVMe will be the only storage interface available for all platforms from mobile devices through data center storage systems.

 Seeing the need to share storage devices, scale to large numbers of devices and extend over longer distances, work on the NVM Express over Fabrics specification was begun in 2014.
 Completed in 2016, the NVMe over Fabrics specification extends NVMe onto fabrics such as Ethernet, Fibre Channel and InfiniBand®, providing not only access to individual NVMe devices but also to NVMe storage systems.

 Member organizations are actively working to develop the specifications and standards needed to advance the capabilities and usability of NVM and to provide technologies, products and solutions for the marketplace.

-The NVM Express Work Group is directed by a multi-member Promoter Group of companies that includes Cisco, Dell, EMC, HGST, Intel, Micron, Microsoft, NetApp, Oracle, PMC-Sierra, Samsung, SanDisk and Seagate.
+NVM Express, Inc. is directed by a Board of Directors comprised of representatives from the Promoter group.
+The Promoter Group includes Cisco, Dell, EMC, Intel, Micron, Microsemi, Microsoft, NetApp, Oracle, Samsung, Seagate and Western Digital.